Bustling during rush hours, tourist vehicles with more than 16 seats are one of the causes of traffic jams in Hanoi's Old Quarter.

 According to the reporter's records from 8am to 9am, on streets such as Bat Dan, Hang Dieu, Hang Ga, Luong Ngoc Quyen, Trang Thi, Nha Tho, Dinh Liet, Gia Ngu... a series of tourist cars appeared parked on the road, encroaching on the way of other vehicles, causing traffic jams.

-Tourism businesses worry about impact
+Tourism businesses worry about the impact

-According to a representative of Phu Ho Gia Group - owner of the 5-star hotel chain La Sinfonía Ho Dai Thuc, the company always supports the policy of reducing traffic congestion.
+According to the representative of Phu Ho Gia Group - owner of the 5-star hotel chain La Sinfonía Ho Dai Thuc, the company always supports the policy of reducing traffic congestion.
 However, before issuing restrictive regulations, the authorities need to assess the impact on the business operations of hundreds of units.

-Similarly, a representative of a large cruise group operating in Ha Long - Lan Ha Bay said that every day the group picks up and drops off more than 400 passengers from the old town to Tuan Chau International Passenger Port (Ha Long, Quang Ninh).
+Similarly, a representative of a large cruise group operating in Ha Long - Lan Ha Bay said that every day the group picks up and drops off more than 400 passengers from the old town to Tuan Chau International Passenger Port (Ha Long, Quang Ninh ).
 The average cost of picking up and dropping off a passenger is about 80-120 thousand VND.
-If a vehicle with less than 16 seats has to be used for the transfer, this cost will increase by 5-10 times.
+If a vehicle with less than 16 seats has to be used for transfer, this cost will increase by 5-10 times.

 According to this representative, businesses in the association all support the general policy, but the authorities need to study it carefully and have a roadmap.
-It is necessary to consider each street specifically, and should not make general regulations for the Old Quarter area.
+It is necessary to consider each street specifically, and should not make general regulations for the old quarter area.

 Mr. Hien informed that he has been picking up and dropping off passengers for many years in the Old Quarter area, witnessing the actual traffic situation during rush hours in the morning and afternoon, but believes that tourist vehicles with 16 seats or more are not the cause of traffic jams.

-According to Mr. Hien, traffic jams on the roads in the Old Quarter during rush hour are not caused by tourist vehicles.
+According to Mr. Hien, traffic jams on the roads in the old quarter during rush hour are not caused by tourist vehicles.

 However, if traffic congestion is too severe and restrictions must be imposed, authorities should consider applying appropriate bans, possibly shortening the time instead of banning from 6:30 - 8:30 a.m. and 4:30 - 6:30 p.m.